Intelix8996/cdm-project/docs/platform-description.md

 ### IO Hex Display Controller

 This device is used to drive two hex displays.
-It is similer to regular `IO Register`, but has special interface for two hex displays.
+It is similar to regular `IO Register`, but has special interface for two hex displays.
 Contents of registed are displayed.

 ![Hex Display Connection](img/hex_display_connection.PNG)